Physical Therapy For Wrist Tendinitis

 3. Exercises To Restore Range Of Motion

-Once your inflammation is reduced, your therapist will begin to restore your range of motion through exercise.
+As pain and inflammation improve, your therapist will begin restoring mobility and range of motion through targeted exercises.

-The type of exercises ordered will depend on the location and severity of your symptoms.
+The type of exercises will depend on the location and severity of your symptoms.

 4. Exercises To Restore Strength

-Your therapist will also teach you exercises to restore the strength to your wrist and forearms.
+Your therapist will also guide you through strengthening exercises for your wrist, forearm, and surrounding muscles.

 Like your range of motion exercises, the exact type will focus on your particular area of weakness.